Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 The wheel is rebuilt from scratch in order to allow the OD measurements.

-OD measurements will only work, if the slent is high.
+OD measurements will only work, if the slent is high (wenn der Apparat sehr schräg gestellt ist).
 With 5 ml in a test tube, you need to put something under the adjustment screw additionally (etwas unter die Einstellschraube legen, um den Apparat schräger zu stellen).

 The project involves progamming, electronics, 3D CAD, 3D printing, Lasercutting and more.